Jet004/appoint-me-backend/README.md

  - tests on all protected routes checking that authorisation middleware working correctly
  - Add email validation for account creation
  - Add testing for createTempUser controller - modify integration tests for same - add validation tests for login, user type, abn
+ - Need to add more validation testing for logged in user authorisation on all relevant routes
+ - Improve how user deletion is handled.
+At the moment deleting any user type results in a hard delete of any associated CRM (and will be extended to appointments).
+Ideally:
+    - if a user deletes their account it causes a soft delete so businesses retain historical data (but not sensitive user data details)
+    - if temp user deleted it is a hard delete after confirmation and data is lost
+    - if Business rep is deleted, no CRM operation is performed - but need to check if business should be deleted or not - and therefore also associated CRMs.
+    - business deleted user from their side - results in a soft delete - user still has access to data
+    - The current cascade delete is not compatible with a multi business version of this app

 ## Necessary changes to ERD